Boquete’s Best Eats: Breakfast, Lunch, and Dinner

 Located in the center of town, Baru is a place for the backpacker crowds and tourists, but they have very good food and free WIFI.
 There is a huge outdoor patio and if you want to see sporting events, this is a good place to go.
 Baru has live music quite often as well.
 My favorite dishes there are the burgers or the Chicken & Rice Bowl.
 Baru has a full-service bar and servers who aim to please.

 The Art Cafe is a neat eatery that has an interesting menu, themed dinners from time to time, and local artwork on the walls that you may purchase.
 A cute bar is located in the back of the restaurant and they often have live music.
 Art Cafe has a great vibe.
 I usually have the Beef Stroganoff and my friends always pick the Filet Mignon. **As of summer 2017, this restaurant is closed.

 La Posada is recently expanded and redecorated, sitting at the end of downtown Boquete.
 They serve great grilled meats and brick oven pizzas, even to go.
 It is a popular place for happy hour.
 Warning: this is one of the more pricey restaurants in town, but their food is unlike anyone else and a nice change of scenery.

 #1 Los Molinas

 This is my favorite coffee shop, probably because I am not a real coffee drinker, but sometimes like having the blended, full of calories, frou-frou coffee beverage.
-The staff is quick with the orders and offers pastries and pies to snack on, too.
-The Visitor Center’s chai is delicious!
+The staff at the Boquete Visitor Center is quick at filling orders.
+There are pastries and pies for purchase, too.
+Not a coffee drinker?
+Try the iced chai.